brandeecheung/note-taker/README.md

-# 11 Express.js: Note Taker
+# Note Taker

-## Your Task
+## Description

-Create an application called Note Taker that can be used to write and save notes.
-This application  uses an Express.js back end and will save and retrieve note data from a JSON file.
+This is an application called Note Taker that can be used to write and save notes.
+This application  uses an Express.js back end and saves and retrieves note data from a JSON file.
 The application is deployed through Render.

 ## User Story